 We have audited the accompanying consolidated statements of operations, comprehensive income (loss), changes in shareholders' equity and cash flows of RenaissanceRe Holdings Ltd. and subsidiaries (the Company) for the year ended December 31, 2021, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the results of operations and cash flows of the Company, for the year ended December 31, 2021, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the results of operations and cash flows of the Company, for the year ended December 31, 2021, accepted accounting principles.